Urban Dreams

-Urban Dreams, is an album by jazz baritone saxophonist Pepper Adams which was recorded in 1981 and originally released on the Palo Alto label.
+Urban Dreams, is an album by jazz baritone saxophonist Pepper Adams, recorded in 1981 and originally released on the Palo Alto label.

 Reception

-The Allmusic review by Scott Yanow states: "it is one of his best recordings".
-On All About Jazz, Derek Taylor said "Pepper Adams' memory lives on in this immensely enjoyable and easily recommendable album".
+The AllMusic review by Scott Yanow states that "it is one of his best recordings".
+On All About Jazz, Derek Taylor said: "Pepper Adams' memory lives on in this immensely enjoyable and easily recommendable album."
 The Penguin Guide to Jazz described the album as "a late, great flowering of Pepper's talent".

 Track listing

 All compositions by Pepper Adams, except where indicated.